panaverse/learn-generative-ai/ASSIGNMENTS/02_zia_online_mart/readme.md

 This project aims to develop an online mart API using an event-driven microservices architecture.
 The API will leverage various technologies such as FastAPI, Docker, DevContainers, Docker Compose, PostgreSQL, Kafka, Protocol Buffers (Protobuf), and Kong for API gateway management.
 The goal is to create a scalable, maintainable, and efficient system that handles high volumes of transactions and data in a distributed manner.

+Additionally, Test-Driven Development (TDD) and Behavior-Driven Development (BDD) practices will be incorporated to ensure high code quality and alignment with business requirements.

 ## Objectives

 - **Develop a scalable and efficient API** for an online mart using microservices.